Seller of Dreams

 Melzena stared at him.
 Her hands made several swift movements, and she stood.
 Ahaden felt a sharp weight in his chest.
 She was leaving.

-Zapadne seemed surprised for a moment, his gaze going from Melzena to the crowded street around them.
+Zapadne looked surprised for a moment, his gaze going from Melzena to the crowded street around them.
 Then his smile widened.
 He looked down at Ahaden, brows raised.
 “Melzena wishes to give you a dream.”

 Melzena pulled back her hood and swung the large cloak from her shoulders.

 Ahaden felt his eyes widen.
 In his shock he almost cracked the jar he held.
 Melzena the dancer was performing here.
-In this small, stench filled street.
-For him.
+In this small, stench filled street, for him.

 Melzena’s hair was black, braided in rows from her forehead to near the nape of her neck before falling down her back in tight curls.
 Three golden strands lay between the top braids and mixed into her loose hair.
 Two loops of gold rested across her forehead.